-I have lived in London for almost 20 years and the city never ceases to amaze me.
-Did you know that 47% of London is green space?
-Neither did I. Or that there are 8 million trees in the city?
 That’s one for every person who lives here.
 Eco watch rated London as the 5th greenest city in the world which is pretty amazing considering the size of the place.

 It’s easy to miss all that greenery when you have got your head down walking to and fro from work or when you are travelling deep down on the underground.
-Nevertheless that green space is there for you and it’s amazing what benefits it can bring even if you spend just a little time in it.

 We all know the famous London Parks like Hyde Park, Regents Park and Hampstead Heath but did you know about the farm right next to Canary Wharf or the forest right on the edge of London?
-I recently spent a day wandering around discovering the gardens and parks in East London.
-It was a great day for the mind and body, according to my fitbit I walked 30,000 steps!

-Here are my favourite 11 parks and gardens in East London:
+Here are my favourite East London Parks:

 Fairlop Waters Country Park